uwcirg/truenth-portal/README.rst

 ``TestConfig`` class within ``portal.config.py``

-All test modules under the ``tests`` directory can be executed via ``nosetests`` (again from project root with the virtual environment activated)
+All test modules under the ``tests`` directory can be executed via ``py.test`` (again from project root with the virtual environment activated)

 .. code:: bash

-    $ nosetests
+    $ py.test

-Alternatively, run a single modules worth of tests, telling nose to not suppress standard out (vital for debugging) and to stop on first error:
+Alternatively, run a single modules worth of tests, telling py.test to not suppress standard out (vital for debugging) and to stop on first error:

 .. code:: bash

-    $ nosetests -sx tests.test_intervention
+    $ py.test tests/test_intervention.py

 Tox
 ~~~